 NOTE: This guidance is not applicable for studies where the IRB waives the requirement for written signature (waive "documentation") of consent (e.g. minimal risk online or phone survey studies) and Protected Health Information is not collected.
 For studies where a waiver of documentation of consent is approved, the subject would "Proceed to Provide Consent for Participation" for the survey within REDCap and a signature would not be required.
-If PHI is being collected for purposes of the research, then written consent should be obtained.
+If PHI is being collected for purposes of the research, then written consent and written HIPAA Authorization will likely be required by the IRB.